 If the data is not aligned to the proper boundary for the encoding when textual data is processed, then bits are skipped (parsing) or filled from dfdl:fillByte (unparsing) to achieve the mandatory alignment.

-All character set encodings except those listed specifically below or specified by a particular DFDL implementation have mandatory alignment of 8-bit/1-byte.
+All required character set encodings in DFDL except those listed specifically below or specified by a particular DFDL implementation have mandatory alignment of 8-bit/1-byte.

+Some implementations may include additional encodings which have other alignments.

 US-ASCII-7bit-packed, the alignment is 1-bit (textual data in this encoding may appear on any bit boundary, i.e., no byte alignment is required).